-- Low birth weight.
+- Infants born weighing less than 2500 grams (5 pounds, 8 ounces).
 Some research suggests that adding a safflower oil product to infant formula or breast milk does not improve weight gain or skin thickness in low birth weight infants.

 Insufficient Evidence for

-- Chest pain (angina pectoris).
+- Chest pain (angina).
 Early research shows that giving safflower yellow, a component of safflower flower, by IV along with standard medicine for chest pain slightly improves symptoms in Chinese people with chest pain.